thomas-lowry/themer/README.md

 ## 🎯 Roadmap

 - Update `jsonbin` api to v3
-- Refactor code to have better performances
+- Migrate to Svelte or React